kakafarm/bgnet0/src/bgnet0_part_0500_projecthttp.md

 $ python webserver.py 12399
 ```

-The server is going to going to run forever, handling incoming requests.
+The server is going to run forever, handling incoming requests.
 (Forever means "until you hit CTRL-C".)

 And it's only going to send back one thing no matter what the request